Friday, March 7, 2025

 I also understand that the people making these comments were “just kids.”
 But so was I.

-Hearing those types of comments regularly during some of my most formative years had implications on my mental health and self perception that have taken years to reverse.
-I hated myself for many years of my life, as I was convinced that the treatment I received at school was because there was something wrong with me.
+Hearing those types of comments regularly during some of my most formative years had implications for my mental health and self perception that have taken years to reverse.
+I hated myself for many years, as I was convinced that the treatment I received at school was because there was something wrong with me.

 Some of these students have grown and even apologized to me for the things that they said and did.
 And while I do appreciate those apologies, I feel absolutely no obligation to forgive any of them.

 I do not harbor resentment nor wish ill on the individuals who have apologized to me.
-However, I will never be guilt-tripped into believing that I must forgive and forget what they did simply because they decided to become anti-racist after years of treating me terribly simply for being Black.
+However, I will never be guilt-tripped into believing that I must forgive and forget what they did simply because they decided to become anti-racist after years of treating me terribly simply because I am Black.

 The ignorance that many people were taught in their childhoods is not their fault, but it is not mine either.
 So I will not force myself to “give grace” or be the bigger person when people perpetuate discriminatory ideas, nor should I be expected to.